-Council will expect the Design Engineer to ensure that road reserve widths are sufficient to accommodate the specified Carriageway, the required services with the necessary clearances and provision for pedestrian and bicycle access where VERSION 5.40 Page 60 of 303 appropriate, parking, drainage, and bus routes where appropriate.
+Council will expect the Design Engineer to ensure that road reserve widths are sufficient to accommodate the specified Carriageway, the required services with the necessary clearances and provision for pedestrian and bicycle access where appropriate, parking, drainage, and bus routes where appropriate.
 Should the development design incorporate WSUD devices, an increased road reserve width may be required.